 - Mix all the dry ingredients together in a bowl.

-- In a non-stick pan, melt the butter into the milk on low heat until the mixture reaches a very light simmer.
+- In a non-stick pan, melt the butter into the milk on low heat until the mixture reaches a very light simmer and add the vanilla.

 - Turn off the heat and add the dry ingredients into the warm milk/butter mixture.
 Immediately stir with a spatula until everything is well combined into a paste.